 For whatever reason, they never say down to listen to what you had to say.

 However, there’s still a chance to claw some of them back with a behavioral email campaign specifically targeting them.

-Modern email automation software like Encharge enables you to send a series of emails to those who perform a specific behavior.
+Modern email automation software like Encharge enables you to send an autoresponder series of emails to those who perform a specific behavior.

 If a lead clicked on the buy now button but never purchased, you can set things up, so a series of automated emails are sent to them targeting the reasons why they likely never purchased.

 And with webinars, if a lead is registered but never turned up, you can target them with automated emails to try and convince them to watch the replay (we’ll cover how to do this in a bit).

 That’s what the following templates will do, but first, you will need to segment your audience.

 You can segment your audience (leads, customers, etc.) in many ways, but for the benefit of this article, we will focus on email activity and behavior.